User Profile

 I thought it was thoughtful, choosing NYC as the setting and trying to modestly explore the global revolution but always linking it back to nyc so the project didn't get away from itself.

-I had never read anything from Eman Abdelhadi before, but felt like you could really see bits …
+I had never read anything from Eman Abdelhadi before, but felt like you …